vyos/vyos-documentation/docs/configuration/service/broadcast-relay.rst

 -------

-To forward all broadcast packets received on `UDP port 1900` on `eth3`, `eth4` or `eth5` to all other interfaces in this configuration.
+To forward all broadcast packets received on `UDP port 1900` on `eth3`, `eth4` to all other interfaces in this configuration.

+Reminder: Only two interfaces allowed in UDP Broadcast Relay.
+If more two interfaces, UDP Broadcast Replay service not work.

 .. code-block:: none

-  set service broadcast-relay id 1 description 'SONOS' set service broadcast-relay id 1 interface 'eth3' set service broadcast-relay id 1 interface 'eth4' set service broadcast-relay id 1 interface 'eth5' set service broadcast-relay id 1 port '1900'
+  set service broadcast-relay id 1 description 'SONOS' set service broadcast-relay id 1 interface 'eth3' set service broadcast-relay id 1 interface 'eth4' set service broadcast-relay id 1 port '1900'